A Guide To Calculating BTUs

 How Do I Calculate The Correct BTU?

-How you go about heating each room will depend on a number of different factors and exactly which room you intend to heat.
+How you heat each room will depend on a number of different factors and where you are trying to heat.

 Here are what we would call ‘typical’ examples of how warm each room should be.